 Titanium is by no means a new material in the watch industry.
-In fact, it’s been used on a commercial level in case construction for over 50 years.
+In fact, it’s been used on a commercial level in case construction for more than 50 years.
 Titanium in its raw form as a structural metal is 40% lighter than stainless steel while still just as hard.
-For watchmaking purposes, it’s also highly resistant to corrosion to the elements as well as being hypo-allergenic.
+Among its appeal for watchmaking purposes are the facts that it is also highly resistant to corrosion by the elements as well as being hypoallergenic.

 There are different grades of titanium as well, which offer different characteristics based on how it’s alloyed with other metals.
-It also ranges in color from dark gunmetal grey to a steel silver which gives it versatility in different applications.
-Perhaps the best part of titanium, particularly from the consumer side, is that despite it’s high quality characteristics, there isn’t a massive discrepancy between its price versus stainless steel.
-So with that, here are 17 outstanding titanium watches to own, under $15,000.
+Titanium ranges in color from dark gunmetal grey to a steely silver which gives it versatility in different applications.
+Perhaps the most enticing aspect of titanium, particularly from the consumer side, is that despite its high-quality characteristics, there isn’t a massive discrepancy between its price versus that of stainless steel.
+With that in mind, we've compiled a list of 20 outstanding titanium watches in a range of price categories up to about $20,000.

 Citizen Promaster Super Titanium Armor

 In 1970, Citizen launched the very first titanium wrist watch called the X-8 Cosmotron Chronometer.
-Today, Citizen uses what they call Super Titanium, where the titanium is coated with a proprietary hardening agent that increases the hardness of the metal five times that of stainless steel.
+Today, Citizen uses what it calls Super Titanium, a titanium alloy coated with a proprietary hardening agent that increases the hardness of the metal to five times that of stainless steel.
 Super Titanium is used for the entire case and bracelet and the dial has been designed to embody the Armor theme with a shield-like aesthetic.
-The Promaster Super Titanium Armor is a moderately sized at 41mm, which actually wears slightly smaller than that, everyday wearer that exudes some of the 1970s vintage characteristics as well as modern technology with the Eco-Drive movement.
+The Promaster Super Titanium Armor is moderately sized at 41mm and actually wears slightly smaller than that; it's an everyday wearer that exudes some of the 1970s vintage characteristics as well as modern technology, the latter courtesy of its Eco-Drive movement.